IdahoLabUnsupported/OCPP-2.0.1-Interim-KPI-Calculator/README.md

 ## Description

-The project is split into four pieces.
+The project is split into four pieces that need to be ran sequencially.
 The first is a raw OCPP log parser.
 The second is a file splitter.
 The third is a message parser.
 The final piece is the Interim KPI calculator.

 ### OCPP Log Parser

 reader.py

 The OCPP log parser was created from two different formats of raw OCPP 2.0.1 data.
 Its intended purpose is to extract device IDs and OCPP event messages from nontabular text logs.
 The parser looks for specific substrings in the logs to identify which of the two "standards" it should select from.
 It is possible that your OCPP 2.0.1 log format is not compatible with the parser.
 It is then recommended to parse your own data into the tabular format provided below.
+For example, if the OCPP log you have doesn't contain a date, you will need to add a date to the timestamp.
+Refer to the the example file included in the data folder:  "/interim-kpi-calculator/data/raw_ocpp_logs/example_log.log".

 This format is the result of the OCPP log parser's processes.

 device_ID | message | timestamp
 --- | --- | ---